hartkopp/zerofeed/README.md

 meter measures your feeding into the public network - which we want to avoid with this script.

-We mainly have two triggers to start a power limit control action:
+We mainly have two triggers to start a power limit control action to maintain a low power consumption between `SMPWRTHRESMIN` and `SMPWRTHRESMAX`:<br />

-1. `SMPWR` is negative:<br />
+1. `SMPWR` is less than `SMPWRTHRESMIN`:<br />
-Set the power limit for the solar panels to `SMPWR` + `SOLPWR`.
-As `SMPWR` is negative the calculated limit is less than the current solar power output `SOLPWR` and should lead to a `SMPWR` value greater then zero.<br />
+Concept: Set the power limit for the solar panels to `SMPWR` + `SOLPWR`.
+As `SMPWR` was assumed to be negative the calculated limit is less than the current solar power output `SOLPWR` and should lead to a `SMPWR` value greater then zero.
+This action is now triggered when `SMPWR` is less than `SMPWRTHRESMIN`, therefore the calulated limit results from:
+`SMPWR + SOLPWR - SMPWRTHRESMIN`.
 As the inverter might be conservative and too cautious with the limit the `ABSLIMITOFFSET` value was introduced to increase the calculated limit.
 The `ABSLIMITOFFSET` probably needs to be adjusted in your setup.

-2. `SMPWR` is greater than `SMPWRTHRES`:<br />
+2. `SMPWR` is greater than `SMPWRTHRESMAX`:<br />
-The `SMPWRTHRES` threshold is used to reduce the power limit control commands to the OpenDTU and the inverter.
-In the best case the `SMPWR` value remains between zero and `SMPWRTHRES`.
-When `SMPWR` gets greater than `SMPWRTHRES` the solar power limit can be safely increased by the `SMPWR` value to get `SMPWR` back into the threshold window.<br />
-When the solar power output `SOLPWR` is continously less than the current solar power limit (and the `SMPWR` value therefore becomes greater than `SMPWRTHRES`) this algorithm will increase the solar power limit up to 100% where it remains until `SMPWR` becomes negative again to restart the power limit control process.
+The `SMPWRTHRES*` threshold values are used to reduce the power limit control commands to the OpenDTU and the inverter.
+In the best case the `SMPWR` value remains between `SMPWRTHRESMIN` and `SMPWRTHRESMAX`.
+When `SMPWR` gets greater than `SMPWRTHRESMAX` the solar power limit can be safely increased by `SMPWRTHRESMAX`.
+Depending on `SMPWR` we can increase the solar power limit faster to finally remove the solar power limit.
+When the solar power limit has been increased up to 100% it remains there until `SMPWR` becomes less than `SMPWRTHRESMIN` again to restart the power limit control process.